 This handsome book is 416 pages long and contains 145 photos, many maps, illustrations and line drawings – see the Flyer.

-The First Edition hardback On Call in Africa (ISBN 978-0-9931382-0-1) may be purchased for the retail price 35 GBP from the publisher including worldwide 1st class postal delivery dispatched the next working day:
+The First Edition hardback On Call in Africa (ISBN 978-0-9931382-0-1) may be purchased at 71.5% discount to the retail price for 9.99 GBP from the publisher including UK 1st class postal delivery

 As stated in recent reviews (see further below):